TranHuuDat2004/Omacha-Shop/README.md

     *   **Admin Panel:** Access via `http://localhost/OmachaShop/admin/` (or the specific path to your admin area, e.g., `admin.php`, `admin_login.php`).
         *   Default admin credentials (if any, please specify): `Username: [admin_user]`, `Password: [admin_pass]` *(Update these if you have default credentials)*

-## 🤝 Contributing

-Contributions are welcome!
-If you have suggestions or improvements, please feel free to:
-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📝 License